 There are many reasons why your hair could turn grey.

-But the most probable cause of greying hair is aging.
+The most probable cause of greying hair is aging.

 As you age, your hair goes through many changes in composition and texture.

 A lot of it has to do with losing its natural pigment, also known as your hair color.

 Every hair follicle on your head has pigment cells that create melanin, the chemical compound that gives your locks their color.

 But as you get older, melanin breaks down and fades.

 The pigment cells that produce them also slow down and become less active until they eventually die out.